cphstud/klassen-uge6/README.md

 ### 3. Git Bash Third exercise
   * Download and unzip lejosimage.zip from repository
-    * in git bash using git clone <url> and unzip
+  * Using find-command, grep and wc to find out how many jar-files there are in the lejos-image
   * Locate the jar-command on your pc/mac and print the options
-  * How many jar-files can you find in the lejos-image?
-  * Locate the classes.jar and count how many files it contains
+  * Locate the classes.jar and count how many files it contains using the jar-command options
   * Use jar-command to unpack the classes.jar -file

 ### 4. Git Bash advanced exercise